dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh/extrude_mesh.rst

 .. figure:: /images/modeling_geometry-nodes_extrude-mesh_node.png
    :align: right

-   The Extrude Mesh node.
+   :alt: Extrude Mesh node.

 The *Extrude Mesh Node* generates new vertices, edges, or faces, on selected geometry and transforms them based on an offset.

 The operations are similar to the :doc:`extrude tools </modeling/meshes/editing/mesh/extrude>` in mesh edit mode, though there are some differences.
 Most importantly, the node never keeps the back-faces